-To navigate the concepts in this course effectively, we need a common language for the mathematical objects and operations involved.
-This section establishes the notation used consistently across chapters.
-While we adhere to standard conventions in machine learning and deep learning literature where possible, clarity and consistency within this course are the primary goals.
-Familiarizing yourself with this notation will help in understanding the equations describing model architectures, training algorithms, and evaluation metrics.
+A common language for mathematical objects and operations is essential for clear communication in machine learning.
+Notation for consistent use is established.
+While standard conventions in machine learning and deep learning literature are followed where possible, clarity and consistency are primary goals.
+Familiarity with this notation aids in understanding the equations describing model architectures, training algorithms, and evaluation metrics.

 General Mathematical Conventions